 - Citrus and fresh fruit: try added segmented orange or grapefruit!
 Diced mango would be delicious as well.

-- Instead of red onion, use thinly sliced or finely chopped white or sweet onion.
+- Red onion: If preferred, use thinly sliced or finely chopped white or sweet onion.
+Green onion or chives work well too.

-- How long will ceviche keep?
 When using very fresh fish, ceviche will keep for up to 2 days.
 However, the citric acid will continue to cook the fish the longer it sits.
-So if you don’t eat it all at once, note that the seafood will continue to firm up as it marinates.
-We also recommend draining the marinating liquid once desired doneness is achieved so the ceviche is not too tangy when ready to serve.
+So if you don’t eat it all at once, the fish will continue to firm up as it marinates.
+I recommend draining the marinating liquid once desired doneness is achieved so the ceviche is not too tangy when ready to eat.
+Be sure to seal in an airtight container!

 One bite of this fresh, citrusy tostadas de ceviche and you’ll be transported to a warmer place with (hopefully) a cold glass of rosé or beer not far away.
-It’s light, refreshing, and a great way to use fresh Norwegian salmon!
-And it’s an easy way to explore other ways to enjoy fish outside of baking, roasting, grilling, or pan searing.
-It’s raw, but cooked.
-Ah ceviche, you are the best ever!
+It’s a light, refreshing dish, and one of our favorite ways to enjoy salmon!

 If you make this Salmon Ceviche recipe, please let us know by leaving a review and rating below!